 - Generative Syntax: island effects in Brazilian Portuguese,

-- Cognitive Linguistics: acquisition of motion encoding in L2 and developmental stages,
+- Cognitive Linguistics/Psycholinguistics: acquisition of motion encoding in L2 and developmental stages,

 - Pragmatics: interlanguage pragmatics and developmental stages of interlanguage pragmatics.

-- Costa Silva, Jean, Saccomani, Juliano.
-2021.
+- Costa Silva, J., Saccomani, J. (2021).
 A revista de um programa de português como ferramenta didática: uma alternativa translíngue e multicultural.
 In Microgeopolítica da língua portuguesa: ações, desafios e perspectivas, 187-198.

-- Costa Silva, Jean.
-2018.
+- Costa Silva, J. (2018).
 Uma proposta interdisciplinar para o ensino de inglês: a história dos multi-word verbs.
 In Revista de Letra em Letra, 5, 74-82.

-- Costa Silva, Jean.
-2021.
+- Costa Silva, J. (2021).
 “The Lost Star: A estrela perdida”, e-book, Sponsored by the Willson Center for the Humanities and Arts’s Shelter Project Micro-Fellowship, Willison Center, University of Georgia

 Awards, Honors and Recognitions

-- August 2021- present, Goizueta Foundation Graduate Scholar: Graduate Research Assistant, Center for Latino Achievement and Success in Education (CLASE);
+- August 2021- present, Goizueta Foundation Fellowship: Graduate Assistant, Center for Latino Achievement and Success in Education (CLASE);

 - June 2021- July 2021, Graduate Teaching Assistant, Department of Linguistics;

-- August 2019- May 2020, Goizueta Foundation Graduate Scholar: Graduate Research Assistant, Center for Latino Achievement and Success in Education (CLASE);
+- August 2019- May 2020, Goizueta Foundation Fellowship: Graduate Assistant, Center for Latino Achievement and Success in Education (CLASE);

 - Global Engagement Initiative Award, ACTFL Language Connects, for the Portuguese Flagship Online Summer Program, 2020;